petabyt/camlib/README.md

 # camlib
-Meant to be a portable PTP library.
-This is a complete rewrite and uses no code from [libptp2](https://github.com/leirf/libptp).
+This is a portable PTP/USB/IP library written in C99.
+This uses no code from gphoto2, libptp, or libmtp.
-Functions in this lib will either respond to platform specific bindings, or return raw packet data.
+This is a complete rewrite from the ground up, and corrects the mistakes made in the design of older libraries.

+## Design
+- Data parsing, packet building, and packet sending/recieving is all done in a single buffer
+- Core library will perform no memory allocation
+- No platform specific code at the core
+- Try and make it small, and easy to pick and pull out parts
+- No macros, unless it's for debugging - everything is a function that can be accessed from other languages

 ## Checklist
 - [x] Generate a valid packet